markenglish/openJohnny/README.md

 I started from this model, which appears to be a very detailed solid model that has been booleaned together.
 Most of the work has been separating sections and repairing the solid > mesh process. https://www.thingiverse.com/thing:4659508

+Im using 3dsmax but anything that can import and export obj files would work to update.

 Using a lot of lego for most points of articulation, the current set is

 10x 18654